arslanmusaddiq/1DT308-Introductory-Project/labs/2_iot_traffic_light.md

 Then combine the following code with the WLAN code.
 Dont forget to change the needed string constants so that it uses your own account on your mqqt server.

-Read the documentation on how to connect to a MQTT server on the Pycom website. https://docs.pycom.io/tutorials/networkprotocols/mqtt/
+Read the documentation on how to connect to a MQTT. https://github.com/peterhinch/micropython-mqtt/blob/master/mqtt_as/README.md#18-rp2-pico-w

+*Note: There are other MQTT libraries available, but this one is popular and well documented.
+For instance, you can also find a micropython-mqtt lib when searching in the Thonny IDE for packages.*

 ### Step 4.
 Resilient connections